SciML/DiffEqFlux.jl/docs/src/examples/stiff_ode_fit.md

-# Use sciml_train to train a model on a stiff chemical reaction system
+# Parameter Estimation on Highly Stiff Systems

 This tutorial goes into training a model on stiff chemical reaction system data.